kunjee17/kunjee17.github.io/content/post/indian-chaat-with-fsharp.md

 ```

-Forget about *Model* for now.
-As it is just a represantation for view.
+Forget about the *Model* part now.
+As it is just a representation for view.
 More important here is *Msg*.
-If you can see *of InputMessage* and *of OutputMessages* both are directly from Server.
-And all three message including with *Failed* is there to communicate with Server.
-It is direct connection with Server's DTOs.
+If you can see *of InputMessage* and *of OutputMessages* both are directed from Server.
+And all three messages, including with *Failed* are there to communicate with the Server.
+It is in direct connection with Server's DTOs.
 Other msg is to handle user event from view.
-So, every communication is divided with specific message and handled in State/Update.
+So, every communication is divided with specific messages and handled in State/Update.

-### View
+#### View

 ```
     let root model dispatch =